trampgeek/moodle-qtype_coderunner/Readme.md

 in the submitted code.
 The template-grader should always return a JSON object and should not generate any stderr output.

-It is recommended that template graders be written in Python, regardless of the language in which the student answer is written, and that Python's subprocess module be used to execute the student code plus whatever test code is required.
+Although template graders can be written in any language, the developer finds it convenient to write them in Python, regardless of the language in which the student answer is written.
+Python's subprocess module can be used to execute the student code plus whatever test code is required.
 This ensures that errors in the syntax  or runtime errors in the student code do not break the template program itself, allowing it to output a JSON answer regardless.
 Some examples of per-test template graders are given in